Tinnitus is the perception of noises or ringing in the ears.

 Some people find they notice their tinnitus at night while trying to sleep or when in quiet places.
 Other people find when they are tired or stressed the sound of their tinnitus increases.

-They will also ask you some questions about your tinnitus such as:
+To get a better understanding of the severity of your tinnitus, your Audiology Professional will ask you some questions about your tinnitus such as:

 There is no single cure for tinnitus, but there are treatments that can help.